 This is the Crochet One Big Cake Chevron Bag.
-I love to crochet with self-striping yarn.
-The Caron Big Cakes is great because the ball size is so generous you can make a nice tote or market bag without having to change colors and yet still have the pretty striped effect.
+I love crocheting with self-striping yarn.
+The Caron Big Cakes are great because the ball size is so generous.
+You can make a nice tote or market bag without changing colours and still achieve a pretty striped effect.
 I made this bag using Shadowberry because I think it looks great with a pair of blue jeans.

 Chevron One Big Cake Bag